-To begin collecting pigments you must open your eyes and develop a consciousness of the color of the earth around you.
+To begin collecting pigments, you must open your eyes and develop a consciousness of the color of the earth around you.
 Examine soil in any exposed area not covered by plants or pavement.
-Once you are aware of the variety of colors in soils around you, you can begin to find deposits of colors that are pleasing to you.
+Once you know the variety of colors in the soils around you, you can begin to find deposits of colors pleasing to you.

-Choose deposits that are free as possible of rocks, sand and organic material.
-An open field where plants are cultivated or an area of dense growth is not a suitable place for collecting pigments from exposed soil.
-Sandy areas, especially near coasts are not likely to contain intensely colored soils.
-Look for good specimens in such places as quarries, road cuts, eroded areas, the banks of rivers and construction sites where access to colored earths are relatively free from organic matter and other contaminates.
+Choose deposits that are free of rocks, sand, and organic material.
+An open field where plants are cultivated or an area of dense growth is not suitable for collecting pigments from exposed soil.
+Sandy areas, especially near coasts, are not likely to contain intensely colored soils.
+Look for good specimens in such places as quarries, road cuts, eroded areas, the banks of rivers, and construction sites where access to colored earths is relatively free from organic matter, and other contaminates.

 Once you have located a deposit, collecting samples is quite simple.
-Always be prepared with a tool for digging, such as a garden trowel or small shovel and a container to hold the earth for you can unexpectedly find colors.
+Always be prepared with a tool for digging, such as a garden trowel or small shovel, and a container to hold the earth so you can unexpectedly find colors.
 I always carry a trowel and a supply of 1-quart Ziploc plastic bags in the trunk of my car for those moments.

 Making Notes of Your Collections

-Any artist who collects and uses earth pigments is advised to keep very good records.
-Without good records it is difficult to repeat desirable results and to avoid repeating less desirable ones.
+Any artist who collects and uses earth pigments is advised to keep outstanding records.
+Without suitable records, it is difficult to repeat desirable results and to avoid repeating less desirable ones.

 The first thing that should be recorded about native earth pigments is where and when they were collected.
 The place description should be descriptive enough so that you could return to a site to get more of a pigment.
 This information might be placed on the label on the container of pigment.
-Below is an example of how you might set up a notebook for detailed record keeping of your pigment making processes and results.
-You can use this example to develop your own notebook for sample collection and pigment documentation.
+Below is an example of how you might set up a notebook for detailed recordkeeping of your pigment-making processes and results.
+You can use this example to develop your notebook for sample collection and pigment documentation.

-- Was collected from side of a road?
-Name the road or highway and add compass directions, such as north, south, east or west.
+- Was collected from the side of a road?
+Name the road or highway and add compass directions like north, south, east, or west.

 - Describe conditions at the collection site.